PajoHack/rock-paper-scissors-lizard-spock/README.md

 - Game area

    - The game area contains five icons representing the five possible options.
-   - When an icon is hovered over or tapped, a lightbluse border appears to give feedback that this is the option selected or about to be selected.
+   - When an icon is hovered over or tapped, a lightblue border appears to give feedback that this is the option selected or about to be selected.
-   - If the player wins the round, a green border and shadow appears around the icon indicating a win.
+   - If the player wins the round, a green outline and shadow appears around the icon indicating a win.
-   - If the computer wins the round, a red border and shadow appears around the image indicating a lose.
+   - If the computer wins the round, a red outline and shadow appears around the image indicating a lose.
-   - If both the player and computer select the same option, the border is unchanged but the outcome of a draw is displayed in the results area.
+   - If both the player and computer select the same option, the border is unchanged, but the outcome of a draw is displayed in the results area.

 <br>